ideophagous/bright_spot_distance/README.md

 treatment and for calculating the distance of the bright spot to the center.
 Has a main section with some tests.
-The image files can be found here: https://www.dropbox.com/s/9xx1bx79cifze4q/images.rar?dl=0 The images must be in a folder titled images located at the same folder as bright_spot_distance.py
+The image files can be found here: https://www.dropbox.com/s/9xx1bx79cifze4q/images.rar?dl=0 The images must be in a folder titled "images" located in the same folder as bright_spot_distance.py

 Requirements: PIL (pillow), cv2 (OpenCV), numpy, os, math

---- bright_spot_distance_test.py: contains unit testing functions for each functions in bright_spot_distance.py.
+--- bright_spot_distance_test.py: contains unit testing functions for each function in bright_spot_distance.py.
 Uses the image files mentioned earlier.

 Requirements: bright_spot_distance, unittest, math